 The internet – a sensational, roiling whirlpool of easy content, information (true or false) and personal puffery – has seen the rise and fall of many fads over the many years it has mushroomed and mutated into the platform we know now.
 From furry nails to funeral selfies, we have seen some super weird trends make it to the top of the content platform but few of these practices leave as visible a trail of devastation in their wake as the curious hang-up of getting selfies with exotic wildlife species.

-Yes you can, but that doesn’t mean one should.
+Yes one can, but that doesn’t mean one should.
 Wildlife selfies harm animals in many imperceptible ways that are often not visible to tourists hungry for a unique experience.
 Something as small as a camera flash can lead to severe distress in wild animals.
 Many of the aspects of this craze causes physical and emotional stress to the wild animals, interrupting feeding and breeding habits and even potentially lowering birth rates, according to reports.
 These animals are kept in captivity and forced to endure being handled by countless strangers daily, increasing pressure on them.

 Sometimes, these interactions can often lead to extremely dangerous encounters as well – a recent video that went viral on social media showed a giant python coiling itself around a man who tried to take a photograph beside it.
 The man can be seen struggling to free himself from the massive snake’s grip and managed to escape after concerted efforts.
 We’ve also heard of big cats like tigers, ligers and lions mauling people to death or people being bitten by reptiles like Caimans.